polyphony-chat/docs/SPECIFICATION.md

     Validating a federation ID with the above regex does not guarantee that the ID is valid.
 It only indicates that the federation ID is formatted correctly.

+For all intents and purposes, a federation ID is a display of identity.
+However, verifying identity claims is crucial.
+See [Section #7.1](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) and [Section #7.2.2](#722-message-verification) for more information.

 ## 6. Encryption